BitBagCommerce/SyliusMailChimpPlugin/doc/functionalities.md

     <img src="./images/mailchimp.png"/>
 </div>

-By using this form user changes user's info about the fact if they're subscribed or not.
+By using this form, user changes user's info about the fact if they're subscribed or not.

 <div align="center">
     <img src="./images/mailchimp2.png"/>